1. Dual window mode | See two notebooks at once

 Users can share a notebook in native format so other Notes Plus users can open it up in Notes Plus and edit original handwriting.
 To do so, go to Tools > Export > set File Type to WebArchive, share via email to other people.
 Now, another user can download them .WebArchive file and open it up with “Notes Plus” to import it into Notes Plus Library (full editing capability).

 5. Customizable toolbar and UI layout adjusts to writing preferences

-Users can customize toolbar with long-press gesture.
-For example, they can arrange the toolbar to their own preferences: use finger to long press on an existing slot, this pops up all editing tools, choose a slot to assign it to select placeholder.
+Users can customize the toolbar with a long-press gesture.
+For example, they can arrange the toolbar to their own preferences: use a finger to long press on an existing slot, this pops up all editing tools, choose a slot to assign it to select placeholder.

 Notes Plus provides different UI layout to fit with the writing direction configured under Tools > Writing Position.

 6. Easy page selection and editing even in fullscreen mode